louisryoung/louisryoung/readme.md

 ## Skills

-Just connect with me, you will found out!
+Just connect with me, you will find out!

 ## A joke that'll make you laugh today!